jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 |    `acearb` | does subject have a current prescription for an ACE-inhibitor or ARB?
 Yes or No                                                                                                 |
 |     `betab` | does subject have a current prescription for a beta-blocker?
 Yes or No                                                                                                          |

+### Notes on Specific Variables

-The list of medications included in `bpmed` is: ACE-inhibitor, ARB, Diuretic, Calcium-Channel Blocker, Beta-Blocker, Alpha-1 Blocker, Centrally acting Alpha-2 Agonist, Vasodilator or other antihypertensive agents.
+-   The list of medications included in `bpmed` is: ACE-inhibitor, ARB, Diuretic, Calcium-Channel Blocker, Beta-Blocker, Alpha-1 Blocker, Centrally acting Alpha-2 Agonist, Vasodilator or other antihypertensive agents.
 A subject with a current prescription for any of these will have a Yes in `bpmed`.

-For the `acearb`, `betab`, `bpmed`, `statin` and `depdiag` variables, a No response includes all subjects where there’s no evidence in the EHR of meeting the Yes criterion, so that there are no missing values (a missing value is interpreted there as No.)
+-   For the `acearb`, `betab`, `bpmed`, `statin` and `depdiag` variables, a No response includes all subjects where there’s no evidence in the EHR of meeting the Yes criterion, so that there are no missing values (a missing value is interpreted there as No.)

-In addition, for the `height`, `weight` and `ldl` results, implausible values were treated as missing.
+-   For the `height`, `weight` and `ldl` results, implausible values were treated as missing in preparing the data for you.

-The `race` and `eth_hisp` values are self-reported, and some subjects refused to answer one or both of the relevant questions.
+-   The `race` and `eth_hisp` values are self-reported, and some subjects refused to answer one or both of the relevant questions.

-The `income` and `hsgrad` values are imputed from the subject’s home address, usually at the census block level, but occasionally at the level of the zip code.
-When a subject’s home address could not be geocoded, these values are noted as missing.
-Geocoded estimates of `income` below 6500 are reported as 6500, and values above 130000 are reported as 130000.
-For `hsgrad`, values below 40 are reported as 40, and values above 99.9 are reported as 99.9.
+-   The `income` and `hsgrad` values are imputed from the subject’s home address, usually at the census block level, but occasionally at the level of the zip code.
+    -   When a subject’s home address could not be geocoded, these values are noted as missing.
+    -   Geocoded estimates of `income` below 6500 are reported as 6500, and estimates above 130000 are reported as 130000.
+    -   For `hsgrad`, geocoded estimates below 40 are reported as 40, and estimates above 99.9 are reported as 99.9.

-## Describing the Complete Data
+## Summarizing the Complete Data

-Here’s a summary of the data from the `describe` function in the `Hmisc` package.
+Here’s a summary of the data using the `describe` function in the `Hmisc` package.

 ``` r
 lab1 <- read_csv(here("data", "hbp3456.csv")) # reads the hbp3456.csv file